Aliases for FOLR2 Gene

 FOLR2 (Folate Receptor 2 (Fetal)) is a Protein Coding gene.
-Diseases associated with FOLR2 include rheumatoid arthritis and neural tube defects.
+Diseases associated with FOLR2 include neural tube defects and rheumatoid arthritis.
 Among its related pathways are Endocytosis.
 GO annotations related to this gene include folic acid binding.
 An important paralog of this gene is FOLR1.

 UniProtKB/Swiss-Prot for FOLR2 Gene

 Binds to folate and reduced folic acid derivatives and mediates delivery of 5-methyltetrahydrofolate and folate analogs into the interior of cells.
 Has high affinity for folate and folic acid analogs at neutral pH.
 Exposure to slightly acidic pH after receptor endocytosis triggers a conformation change that strongly reduces its affinity for folates and mediates their release.